seosaw/seosaw.github.io/data.md

 ## The SEOSAW dataset

 The SEOSAW dataset is available for research purposes following agreement from all data contributors.
 SEOSAW maintains a strict data sharing agreement and code of conduct for SEOSAW members who wish to use SEOSAW data or contribute to the SEOSAW database.
 Please see the full [Code of Conduct](https://bitbucket.org/miombo/seosaw/raw/master/doc/manuals/coc/versions/coc/seosaw_coc_v2.1_2020-05-04.pdf) and the accompanying [plain language summary](https://bitbucket.org/miombo/seosaw/raw/master/doc/manuals/coc/versions/coc_plain/seosaw_coc_plain_v2.1_2020-05-04.txt).
+There is a list of collaborators using SEOSAW data here]({{ site.baseurl }}/data_users).

 A sample of the dataset is available [here](https://bitbucket.org/miombo/seosaw/raw/master/doc/web/sample_data.zip).